bloodydoves/BattleTech-Advanced/MightyChargingJuggernaut/README.md

 # MightyChargingJuggernaut

-[Battletech Mod][ModTek] Juggernauts can CHARGE into other mechs at sprint range and gain GUARDED state after making regular melee attacks.
+[Battletech Mod][ModTek] Coolant Vent is replaced by beloved Juggernaut.
+Juggernauts can CHARGE into other mechs at sprint range and gain GUARDED state after making regular melee attacks.

 ## Gameplay changes
+- Coolant Vent is replaced by beloved Juggernaut.
+	- Why?
+Because Coolant Vent is Kindergarten
 - Juggernauts can CHARGE into other mechs (and ONLY mechs) at sprint range.
 	- This will be handled like a sprint regarding instability reduction (none)
 	- It will cause additonal stability damage to the target